Large Flat Rate USPS Box: Dimensions, Weight & Cost (2025)

 Packing a large flat rate USPS box correctly is crucial, especially when shipping heavy items.

-• Don’t Overstuff: Make sure the box can close easily without bulging.
-If the box is deformed, USPS may charge you a different rate.
+- Don’t Overstuff: Make sure the box can close easily without bulging.
+If the box is deformed, USPS may charge you a different rate or reject the package.

-• Fill Empty Space: Use packing materials like bubble wrap or crumpled paper to prevent items from shifting around during transit.
+- Fill Empty Space: Use packing materials like bubble wrap, packing peanuts, or crumpled paper to prevent items from shifting during transit.
 A well packed box should feel solid.
+Place heavier items at the bottom and lighter ones on top.

 Need help formatting or printing the label?
 Check out our shipping label guide.